-Item Parameters Description Add Group rai ailietei S Enables you to configure a new stream Add Group group Remove Group Deletes the selected group Group Name <text></text> Specifies a unique identifier for the group Group Category Assigns the stream to a ty pe of essence.
-This is useful when filterin g the streams on the Connections tab.
+Item Parameters Description Remove Group Deletes the selected group Group Name <text></text> Specifies a unique identifier for the group Group Category Assigns the stream to a type of essence.
+This is useful when filtering ng the streams on the Connections tab.
 Audio Streams # Specifies the number of audio streams available in the stream group.
 The default value is 2.
-Include Ancillary ^a Selected Displays the Ancillary options for configuring an ancillary stream in the same way that the video stream is set: • in manual or advertised mode • in protection switching mode or not Cleared Disables the ancillary configuration options Assign Manually Selected Enables you to manually enter the Transport IP, Port, and DSCP fields for a specific session.
+Include Ancillary a Selected Displays the Ancillary options for configuring an ancillary stream in the same way that the video stream is set: in manual or advertised mode in protection switching mode or not Cleared Disables the ancillary configuration options Assign Manually Selected Enables you to manually enter the Transport IP, Port, and DSCP fields for a specific session.
 This is useful when accessing non-RAVENNA streams.
-Cleared The Transport IP, Port, and DSCP fields are determined by the assigned Advertised Stream Format # Specifies the video format of the signal available for the stream Advertised Network Streams Video None/Unavailable Lists the discovered RAVENNA sessions.
+Cleared The Transport IP, Port, and DSCP fields are determined by the assigned Advertised Stream Format # Specifies the video format of the signal available for the stream Advertised Networ k Streams Video None/Unavailable Lists the discovered RAVENNA sessions.
 Select a session to auto-fill the Video and/or Audio fields.
-Audio # None/Unavailable Addio fields.
+Audio # None/Unavailable

-Ancillary ^a # None/Unavailable Manually Specified Streams Stream Name <name></name> Assigns a unique identifier for the stream Transport IP #.#.#.# Specifies the network socket for the video/audio data for the session.
+Ancillary a # None/Unavailable Manually Specified Streams Stream Name <name></name> Assigns a unique identifier for the stream Transport IP #.#.#.# Specifies the network socket for the video/audio data for the session.
 This value is auto-populated when you select an Advertised Stream.
 UDP Port # Specifies the source port to connect to the advertised stream.
 This must match the source you are attempting to connect to.
-Ch # Specifies the maximum number of audio channels in the specified stream
+Ch # Specifies the maximum number of audio channels in the specified stream Protection Switchi ng Stream Name <name></name> Assigns a unique identifier for the stream